timpending/comp-sci-curriculum/Unit-1/01-intro-to-algorithms.md

 ### Exercise
 In everyday programming, we're often putting together simple algorithms to perform simple tasks.
 Consider the following:

-- Ordering strings alphabetically by the second word in the string, such as ordering names by last name
+- Ordering strings alphabetically
-- Making a dictionary of users who share first names, and another of users who share last names
 - Finding out if a number is a prime number
 - Finding out if a number is a Harshad number
 - Searching an array of users: `[{name, lastSeen}]` to find the top 5 most recently logged in users.
+- Making a dictionary of users who share first names, and another of users who share last names
 - Determining who won in a game of Tic Tac Toe

-For as many as you can, instead of _writing code_, try to describe how to solve these in plain english.
+For as many of the above problems as you can, instead of _writing code_, try to describe how to solve these in plain english.
 Use step-by-step instructions to describe, and make yourself a visualization of the problem that you can test your step by step instructions on.

 Now, for each set of instructions, find out the following:
 - Identify the input of your problem